elisa-tech/wg-systems/Documentation/functional-cases/build-img.md

 ## Description

 System images for different RCAR based target have to be created with YOCTO based build environment.

 The board specific image has to be flashed to an SD card or loaded from TFTP server.

-The firmware (including U-Boot) of Renesas board has to be flashed with specific firmware files of, since the original firmware lacks of support for XEN.
+The firmware (including U-Boot) of Renesas board has to be flashed with specific firmware files, because the original firmware lacks of support for XEN (CPU cores have to be started in EL2 mode).

 At U-Boot, generated at build, a configuration to start the system is preconfigured, but has to be changed.